1724 Chester Courthouse: History

 The Chester courthouse was built in 1724 and was the fourth courthouse built in Chester.
+William Hewes, a Lower Chichester Township mason did the stone masonry work.

 In 1789, the Chester County seat was moved to West Chester, Pennsylvania, and the Chester Courthouse served as the Delaware County courthouse.
 In 1850 the Delaware County seat was moved to Media, Pennsylvania, and the Chester Courthouse served as City Hall for the city of Chester.

 The courthouse was used by the Delaware County Historical Society until 1966 when structural deficiencies forced them to relocate.
 Owned by the Pennsylvania Historical and Museum Commission, in July 2021 the Delaware County Council entered into a 99-year lease for the Courthouse at a cost of $1 per year.
 Unable to afford the maintenance of the building, the Commission sought to find a way to "offload" it.
 The Council in conjunction with the Delaware County Historical Commission will manage the building.

 The court room was the oldest active court in use in the United States until 1967.
 Every year, one trial was held in the court room to maintain that status.

 Each year in May, during the celebration of Law Day, a special ceremony is held at the Chester Courthouse.
 Students from the Chester-Upland School District present a mock trial before Judges of the Pennsylvania Court of Common Pleas and the Magisterial District Courts to commemorate the significance of the courthouse and its importance to American jurisprudence.